Azure PowerShell context objects

 Disconnecting always removes stored authentication tokens and clears saved contexts associated with the disconnected user or context.

 Use Clear-AzContext.
-This cmdlet is guaranteed to always remove stored contexts and authentication tokens, and will also sign you out.
+This cmdlet always removes stored contexts, authentication tokens, and signs you out.

 Remove a context with Remove-AzContext: